syndacks/SlideSounds/phonics-adventure-mvp-spec.md

 > **📌 COMPANION DOCUMENT**
 > This is a companion document to `phonics-adventure-implementation-handoff.md`, which serves as the primary implementation guide.
 > **All code examples (Python, JavaScript) in this document are PSEUDOCODE** — they demonstrate logic and algorithms.
 Implement equivalent functionality in TypeScript/Rust using idiomatic patterns.
+> For the current implementation status and next steps, see `ROADMAP.md`.

+---

+> **Implementation Notes (December 2025)**
+> - The shipped prototype uses a **phoneme‑zone scrubbing model**: finger position moves a handle along a track (`ScrubTrack`), which triggers phoneme audio via `useWordScrubber`, with a separate whole‑word playback (`useWordBlendAudio`) on completion.
+> - The alternative “continuous single‑buffer scrub” concept described in some internal docs is treated as a future experiment, not the current implementation.
+> - The MVP word set is fully implemented with **50 CVC words across 8 animals and 2 habitats**, matching the list in Section 8.3 and the data in `src/data/words.ts`.

 ---